How is Real Estate Divided in a Divorce?

 What is Marital Property?

 If either you or your partner bought any property during your marriage, it is considered marital property.
-This includes real estate jointly-filed under both names and individually-filed under one name.
+This includes real estate jointly filed under both names and individually filed under one name.

 Yes, as long you purchased real estate during the span of your marriage, it is considered marital property.